alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 4. Observe whether the Power Packet enters the isolation interface and forms $F_{\mathrm{interface}}(t)v_{\mathrm{rel}}(t)$ and interface work.
 5. Expand QSM Power Flow into Frequency Groups and observe their contact, conversion, and displacement manifestation with the Effective Isolation Frequency family.

-Together, these five steps form the QSM power-potential viewpoint transformation used in this article.
+Together, these five steps form the QSM power viewpoint transformation used in this article.

 ---